 - No person is qualified to serve as a Village Commissioner unless the person is an elector (refer to the definition of "elector" below)

 - An elector who is a council member is not qualified to serve as a Village Commissioner.

 - Every Village Commissioner shall take and subscribe the oath of office prescribed by the Municipal Elections Act in the manner prescribed by that Act before entering upon the duties of Village Commissioner.

 - A Village Commissioner whose term of office has expired is eligible for re-election.

-- has been ordinarily resident in the Province for a period of six months immediately preceding the first advance polling day; and
+- has been ordinarily resident in the Province for a period of six months, and

 - has been ordinarily resident in the municipality or in an area annexed to the municipality, and